adoc-box/Earthquake_Telescopes/README.md

 ## Files in this repository:

-- **Telescopes.csv**: contains telescopes indexes, observary names, latitude, and longitude.
+- **Telescopes.csv**: contains observatory names, telescope index with its latitude and longitude.
 Extracted from Google maps.

 - **Earthquake.csv**: contains historical earthquakes registered in the entire Chilean territory between 1960 and 2023 (with a magnitude greater than or equal to 4.5), extracted from [USGS.gov](https://www.usgs.gov/).